 No one has favorited this theater yet

 Originally opened around 1909 as the Society Theatre, it was re-named Broadway Theatre in 1921 and remodeled in the 1940’s.
-The Broadway was the centerpiece of the Capitol Hill neighborhood in the early 20th century.
-People fought hard to keep this theater open.
+The Broadway Theatre was the centerpiece of the Capitol Hill neighborhood in the early-20th century.
+People fought hard to keep this theatre open.
 Alas, the efforts failed.

 Just login to your account and subscribe to this theater